Universal Studios Dubailand: Epic Adventures

-Epic Adventures would have been the home to Jurassic Park Rapids Adventure, Waterworld and a new King Kong dueling roller coaster which would have been a clone of Dueling Dragons from Universal's Island Of Adventure.
+Epic Adventures would have been the home to Jurassic Park Rapids Adventure, Waterworld, and a new King Kong dueling roller coaster which would have been a clone of Dueling Dragons from Universal's Islands Of Adventure.

 Legendary Heroes

-Legendary Heroes was expected to be the home of another incarnation of the Revenge of the Mummy indoor roller coaster.
-It was also set to be the home to the Eighth Voyage of Sinbad, a foam ball play area and King Tot's Oasis (a water play area).
+Legendary Heroes was expected to be the home of another incarnation of the Revenge of the Mummy: The Ride indoor roller coaster.
+It was also set to be the home to the Eighth Voyage of Sinbad, a copy of PortAventura's Temple del Fuego, King Tot's Oasis (an outdoor water play area combined with an indoor foam ball play zone), and Flight of the Roc (a suspended flat ride).